hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/evm-versioning.md

 Acceptance tests use the Paris re-definition of `DIFFICULTY` as the test for activation

-* Test that when dynamic is set to false that changing the version has no effect
-* Test when dynamic is set to true the evm version can change at each transaction
 * verify 0.30 still returns zeros for difficulty
 * verify 0.32 returns prng values
 * verify that prng behaviors are reflected in the opcode (use same tests as PRNG contract)